adotterer/practice-for-week-08-fetch-from-server/README.md

 Implemented correctly, when you fill out the input boxes, whatever dog name and age you input will be added to the server.

+## Phase 5: deleteDog(id)

+Implement a fetch request to delete a dog based on an id.
+To ensure that not just anyone can delete a dog, the backend engineers have already implemented a `AUTH` header on the backend route.
+Set the header for `AUTH` to have the value `ckyut5wau0000jyv5bsrud90y`.
+This long string is a token used to valdiate any requests with a method of `DELETE`.
+Think-- what RESTful route will you make a request to based on a dog's id?

 [URLSesarchParams]: https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/URLSearchParams